 - Walk by the famous Arch of Galerius.

-Mykonos is hands down the second most popular island in Greece.
+Mykonos is hands down the second most popular Greek island.
 It’s known for its epic party atmosphere that even draws out celebrities on their enormous yachts.

 Of course, Mykonos is more than just a party spot.
 There are the famous windmills, the ruins of Delos, an archeological museum, and plenty of stunning and iconic white and blue architecture.

 While there are plenty of fun spots to stay in Mykonos, the real place to be is at the heart of it all—namely, the beautiful and artsy commune of Chora, also called Mykonos Town.

 As a party island, you don’t want to miss out on the social scene.
 I adore the MyCocoon Hostel with its fun style and vibes.
 But if you want a bit of a breather, an Airbnb might be for you.
 If you want a little of both, go to the Ilio Maris hotel.

 Best Airbnb in Mykonos – Studio with Garden View

 This Mykonos beach house Airbnb is in the perfect spot for accessing the beach, Chora, as well as the local bus!
 You’ll be just a couple of minutes’ walking distance from the main town.
 The room is simple and clean with modern amenities and has everything you need for a comfortable stay.

 MyCocoon Hostel is situated in Kaminaki, that’s directly across the street from the pedestrian entrance to Mykonos Town.
 With a price tag like this, plus the uniquely designed furnishings and stylings of this hostel, MyCocoon is definitely the hostel to choose to stay in Mykonos.
 In fact, it’s one of the top places to stay in Greece!

 Best Hotel in Mykonos – Ilio Maris